cicsdev/cics-java-liberty-link/README.md

 ## Find out more
 For more information about invoking Java EE applications in a Liberty JVM server from CICS programs, see [Linking to Java applications in a Liberty JVM server by using the @CICSProgram annotation](https://www.ibm.com/docs/en/cics-ts/latest?topic=djariljs-linking-java-applications-in-liberty-jvm-server-by-using-cicsprogram-annotation).

+## License
+This project is licensed under [Eclipse Public License - v 2.0](LICENSE).

+## Usage terms
+By downloading, installing, and/or using this sample, you acknowledge that separate license terms may apply to any dependencies that might be required as part of the installation and/or execution and/or automated build of the sample, including the following IBM license terms for relevant IBM components:

+• IBM CICS development components terms: https://www.ibm.com/support/customer/csol/terms/?id=L-ACRR-BBZLGX